TheAlgorithms/TypeScript/CONTRIBUTING.md

 Algorithms should:

 - have intuitive class and function names that make their purpose clear to readers.
-- use JavaScript naming conventions and intuitive variable names to ease comprehension.
+- use TypScript naming conventions and intuitive variable names to ease comprehension.
 - be flexible to take different input values.
-- raise JavaScript exceptions (RangeError, etc.) on erroneous input values.
+- raise TypeScript exceptions (RangeError, etc.) on erroneous input values.

-Algorithms in this repo should not be how-to examples for existing JavaScript packages.
+Algorithms in this repo should not be how-to examples for existing TypeScript packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
-Those calculations or manipulations can use data types, classes, or functions of existing JavaScript packages but each algorithm in this repo should add unique value.
+Those calculations or manipulations can use data types, classes, or functions of existing TypeScript packages but each algorithm in this repo should add unique value.

 #### File Naming Convention

 - filenames should use the UpperCamelCase (PascalCase) style.
 - There should be no spaces in filenames.
-- **Example:** `UserProfile.js` is allowed but `userprofile.js`,`Userprofile.js`,`user-Profile.js`,`userProfile.js` are
+- **Example:** `UserProfile.ts` is allowed but `userprofile.ts`,`Userprofile.ts`,`user-Profile.ts`,`userProfile.ts` are
   not.

 #### Module System